 Sea Snails, Slugs & Nudibranchs

-One of my favorite groups of macro life to find when diving in Cozumel is the category of sea snails, and their related sea slugs and nudibranchs.
+One of my favorite groups of macro life to get the full experience in Cozumel is the category of sea snails, and their related sea slugs and nudibranchs.

 Sea snails, like the very common flamingo tongue snail (cyphoma gibbosum), seen below, have shells for protection, and often feed on the branches of gorgonian corals.